callstack-workshops/native-modules-new-arch/README.md

 Do NOT run `rm -rf ios/build` without the `pod install` immediately afterwards.
 That deletes codegen output and the next build fails on missing generated files.

-## Pinned dependencies and known issues

-This repo pins certain native dependencies and configures Xcode to work around current ecosystem regressions:

-- `react-native-screens` is pinned to `4.23.0`.
-Versions `4.24.0` and newer have a New Architecture regression on iOS (see [software-mansion/react-native-screens#3682](https://github.com/software-mansion/react-native-screens/issues/3682)).
-- The iOS Podfile sets `SWIFT_ENABLE_EXPLICIT_MODULES=NO` for all pod targets to work around a Swift module compilation issue with Xcode 26.
-- `.npmrc` sets `save-exact=true` so every future `npm install foo` writes a hard pin.

 ## Resources

 - [Nitro Modules documentation](https://nitro.margelo.com/)